Case-Rocket-Team/Parachute-Gore-DXF-Generator/README.md

 - Model (`MODEL`): The method the program should use to model the shape of the gore.
 Each results in a different type of distortion in the shape of the final parachute, but the distortion can be reduced by increasing the number of gores.
 The options for method are:
     - Polygonal.
 This models the horizontal cross section of the parachute as a polygon.
 This means the gores will be correctly modeled as a flat surface that is bent to match the chute profile, leading to an accurate chute profile but an undersized circumference.
     - Circular.
 This models the horizontal cross section of the parachute as a circle.
 This leads to a parachute with a more accurate circumference, but can cause the profile to be distorted.
-- `RATIO`: ~~When someone gets owned on Twitter~~ The ratio of the minor axis of the chute to the major axis of the chute.
+- `RATIO`: ~~When someone gets owned on Twitter~~ The ratio between the major and minor axes of the revolved elliptical profile that models the chute.
-    - For ellipsoidal chutes, this is a ratio of the chute height to the chute radius.
-    - For toroidal chutes, this the ratio of the height of the chute to the difference between the chute's outer and inner radii.
 - Units (`UNITS`): The units for the output DXF file to use.
 For a full list of options, check the [relevant page](https://ezdxf.readthedocs.io/en/stable/concepts/units.html) of the ezdxf documentation.
-The default GUI options are:
+The GUI options are:
     - Inches (`1` or `ezdxf.units.IN`)
     - Centimeters (`5` or `ezdxf.units.CM`)
 - Output Folder (`FOLDER`): The output folder to place the DXF file in.
 If unspecified, the file will be created in the current (program) folder.
 Folder delimiters must match the operating system (`\` on Windows and `/` on Unix).
 In `config.py`, Windows delimiters must be written as `\\` because python uses `\` as an escape character.